EU nominee Reynders facing probe, claim Belgian newspapers | DW | 15.09.2019

 Not aware of probe

-De Tijd quoted the foreign and defense minister, who is also Belgium's deputy prime minister, as telling the Belgian news agency Belga that he was "not aware of an investigation."
+De Tijd quoted the foreign and defense minister, who is also Belgium's deputy prime ministerin caretaker capacity since May's inconclusive election, as telling the Belgian news agency Belga that he was "not aware of an investigation."

 Reynder's spokesman John Hendrickx had on Saturday accused the former agent of trying to "damage" Reynders "again and again," wrote De Tijd, a Dutch-language business newspaper based in Brussels.